camlemessurier/GA_FORMS/README.md

 - server/src/types.ts: Session bug
 - Custom radio buttons do not resect when in edit mode
 - Formik touches all field as soon as you touch one, and red bars go around all required fields immediately.
 This shifts everything by 1px per field as well
+- Dates aren't being formatted correctly
+- showing a sepcific incident report, the tables don't line up properly

 ## TODO

-- Fix skeletons
 - Convert to mysql
-- Display review status
 - Login functionality
 - Add logo
 - NA option for radio inputs